Web-Services-and-Cloud-Based-Systems-G9/brane-titanic-processing/README.md

 let test := "test.csv";
 drop_unuseful_columns(train, test, unuseful_columns);

+let fields_to_transform := "Age,Sex,Embarked,Fsize";
+transform_fields(train, test, fields_to_transform);

+// Make a prediction based only on "age" column let train := "/data/c4c6ca4f-3fb3-4d6d-80d0-9f19ea3903d8.csv"; // Using the new generated file for training let test := "/data/6e716482-6080-457f-892d-e2cfff853490.csv"; // Using the new generated file for testing let field_to_predict := "Survived";
+let fields_to_use := "Pclass,Sex,Age,Embarked,Fsize";
+let algorithm := "decision_tree"
+train_and_predict(train, test, field_to_predict, algorithm, fields_to_use);

 // Files are stored inside the /data directory
 ```